Dangerous Streets

-Dangerous Streets is a fighting game developed by Micromania and released by Flair Software for the Amiga, Amiga CD32, and MS-DOS in 1993.
+Dangerous Streets is a fighting game developed by Italian game studio Micromania and released by Flair Software for the Amiga, Amiga CD32, and MS-DOS in 1993.
 It was poorly received by critics.
 Dangerous Streets was bundled with the CD32 in The Dangerous Streets Pack.

 Gameplay

 Dangerous Streets offers two-player battles, single matches against the computer, and a tournament mode.
-The eight characters (Keo, Lola, Luisa, Macalosh, Ombra, Pinen, Sgiosa Capeli, Tony) can be controlled with either a joystick or a keyboard and have the ability to punch or kick in the range of weak, medium, and strong.
+The eight characters can be controlled with either a joystick or a keyboard and have the ability to punch or kick in the range of weak, medium, and strong.
+The characters in their portraits below the playfield will appear more injured as they take more damage in game.